If you enjoy the information provided on this site, please consider making a donation of any amount to help continue its production. Donate Now

 Cave of the Holy Innocents in Bethlehem Containing Remains of Children

-In the paper titled “The Accurate Date of the Birth of Jesus”, it points out that scripture gives only four vague pieces of information concerning the time of Jesus’ birth.
+In the Paper titled “The Accurate Date of the Birth of Jesus”, it points out that scripture gives only four vague pieces of information concerning the time of Jesus’ birth.
 The only two that actually help us in our search are the appearance of the Star and the death of Herod the Great.
 Because past Bible scholars have dismissed the Star as an unknowable event, they have been forced to focus their research solely on the date of Herod’s death.
 The famous Jewish historian Josephus (37A.D-100 A.D.) wrote that "Herod died during an eclipse of the moon" (Flavius Josephus, “Antiquities”, 17.6.4).
 This is a tremendous piece of astronomical information and extremely important in establishing the actual timeline of the Birth of Jesus.
 Why?
-Because while we know Joseph and Mary left Bethlehem to escape Herod’s plans to kill Jesus, scripture does not tell us when they left and when Herod died.
+Because while we know Joseph and Mary left Bethlehem to escape Herod’s plans to kill Jesus, Scripture does not tell us when they left and when Herod died.
 It simply states, “but when Herod was dead”, an angel told Joseph in a third and final dream to take the family back into Judah (Matthew 2:19).
 According to Josephus, Herod died due to great fevers, ulcerated bowels, foul discharges, convulsions and intestinal parasites which caused great pains and a tremendous stench (Flavius Josephus, “Antiquities”, 17.6.5).

 Herod's Tomb